M-F: 8 a.m. - 4:30 p.m.

 m.
 Warning: A verbal and/or written notice to a student indicating his/her conduct is in violation of University rules or regulations.
 A copy of the written notice will be filed in the Office of Student Conduct Programs.

-In some instances, the decision of a hearing officer(s) may be appealed by the accused student.
-Appeals must be made in writing within three (3) class days following the announcement of a hearing officer(s)and should be delivered to the Coordinator of Student Conduct Programs.
+In some instances, the decision of a hearing officer(s) may be appealed by the accused student and/or in cases involving violation of Section 6.c.
+Assault - Sexual Harassment, by the person found to have been the victim of such an assault.
+If this opton is selected the student must complete a request for appeal hearing form, within three (3) class days following the announcement of a hearing officer(s)and should be delivered to the Office of Student Conduct Programs.
 Appeals will be heard by a hearing officer(s) and handled within three (3) class days of its receipt by the Coordinator.
-When an extension of time appears necessary to avoid undue hardship, the Coordinator of Student Conduct Programs may extend the time.
+When an extension of time appears necessary to avoid undue hardship, the Office of Student Conduct Programs may extend the time.

 The following constitute grounds for appeals: